 The Real Hill House: Bisham Manor

-It was on the market in 2014.
-The listing said:
+When it was on the market in 2014, the listing said:

 1920s English Tudor-Style Home compares to an English castle with a medieval flavor & Tudor influences.
 Re-constructed from 1997-2002 by Ben Parham, master-builder.
 Occupied by owner/family, it is an “event center” for corporate meetings, dinners, weddings, etc.